aimalrehman92/Multiclass-Semantic-Segmentation-with-U-NET/README.md

 # Multiclass-Semantic-Segmentation-with-U-NET
-Multiclass Semantic Segmentation using U-NET architecture on aerial drone imagery
+Please see the attached notebook for Multiclass Semantic Segmentation using U-NET architecture on aerial drone imagery